With the rise of data analytics, we are developing ontologies for data fusion and reasoning

-The majority of today’s systems engineering ecosystems are glued together by point-to-point connections between information systems or by third-party data managers.
+Point-to-point connections between information systems or third-party data managers glue together the majority of today's systems engineering ecosystems.
 The focus is on data movement and traceability rather than organizing data in ways to better derive meaning and knowledge from it.

-Meanwhile, data complexity increases exponentially as systems become more complex and as more engineering models are developed to cover more aspects of systems engineering processes, including requirements, architecture, independent verification and validation, and sustainment.
+Meanwhile, data complexity increases exponentially as systems become more complex and the number of engineering models increases to cover more aspects of systems engineering processes, including requirements, architecture, independent verification and validation, and sustainment.
 And, over a system’s life cycle, the models and their data evolve as the system goes into operations and sustainment.

 With the rise of data analytics, the systems engineering community is figuring out how to use ontologies to better define, fuse, and reason the data it generates.
-Ontologies guide how different things in an ecosystem are defined and structured based on their relationships with each other.
+Ontologies guide the definitions and structuring of different things in an ecosystem based on their relationships with each other.

 SAIC is making investments in building a set of ontologies for the systems engineering ecosystem, eliminating differences in syntax and semantics and establishing sets of common languages.
 We are building out a systems engineering process ontology, as well as ontologies for systems engineering artifacts and digital engineering artifacts.
-Our suite of ontologies is seeded by a fundamental, top-level ontology and the ISO/IEC/IEEE systems engineering process ontology that lays the groundwork for interoperable ontologies and expansion across domains and disciplines.
+A fundamental, top-level ontology and the ISO/IEC/IEEE systems engineering process ontology seed our suite of ontologies, which lays the groundwork for interoperable ontologies and expansion across domains and disciplines.

 Leveraging ontologies, semantic tools can perform advanced categorization and processing of data produced across the systems engineering ecosystem.
 A semantic broker arranges data for processing to a common language and set of rules.
 It exposes that data for use by any other tool in the ecosystem according to those rules.